mushu2843/ADAS-LANE-DETECTION/README.md

 Basically Phase 6 detects when a vehicle/object is too close, gives a collision warning and automatically reduces the vehicle speed from 40 km/h to 20 km/h.

-# Phase 7 focused on improving the simulation environment rather than changing the core ADAS logic.
+# Phase 7: focused on improving the simulation environment rather than changing the core ADAS logic.
 The model was configured to use a fixed-step discrete solver, making it suitable for the current ADAS decision-based system.
 Performance monitoring scopes were added to observe the behavior of the Lane Departure Warning, Collision Warning, AEB system, and vehicle speed.

+# Phase 8:
+Implemented virtual CAN communication in Simulink to transmit vehicle-speed data, receive and decode it, and use the CAN-received speed in our ADAS system for collision warning and AEB testing.